Client Initiated a Chargeback (Dispute)

 - Other

-We are only able to submit this evidence once.
-So please be sure to include all of the documents you would like to include in your response.
-Once submitted we can't add anything else.
+We can only submit this evidence once.
+So please include all the documents you would like to include in your response.
+Once submitted, we can't add anything else.

-To help you resolve this dispute quickly and efficiently, we recommend that you provide us with information.
+To help you resolve this dispute quickly and efficiently, we recommend you provide us with information.

 Chargeback Resolutions